shelludko/carBooking/README.md

 API for booking cars.

 ## Installation
-First of all, install PostgreЫЙД at least version 12
+First of all, install PostgreSQL at least version 12
 ```bash
 $ npm run seed
 $ npm install